personalrobotics/dartpy/README.md

 $ cmake .. -DDARTPY_PYTHON_VERSION=3  # Use -DDARTPY_PYTHON_VERSION=2 to build for Python 2
 ```

-Once the CMake configuration is complete, you can generate Boost.Python bindings of `dartpy` by running:
+Once the CMake configuration is complete, you can generate the Boost.Python bindings of `dartpy` by running:
 ```console
 $ make binding
 ```
-If you are using `dart-<version>-binding` (e.g., `dart-6.3-binding`) branch, you don't need to generate bindings as those brances already include generated bindings.
+If you are using `dart-<version>-binding` (e.g., `dart-6.3-binding`) branch, you don't need to generate bindings as those branches already include generated bindings.

 Once the binding generation is done, you can build and install `dartpy` by running:
 ```console